PennyHow/pennyhow.github.io/_posts/2022-01-04-introducing-schengulator.md

 pip install schengulator
 ```

-<p style="text-align:justify;">Schengulator's only dependencies are **datetime** and **csv** for handling date objects and loading from csv files, respectively.
+<p style="text-align:justify;">Schengulator's only dependencies are <strong>datetime</strong> and <strong>csv</strong> for handling date objects and loading from csv files, respectively.
 These are usually in-built packages to Python distributions, and therefore there should not be any compatibility issues.</p>

 <p style="text-align:justify;">Check that the package works by opening a python console and importing it.</p>